 Every good strategy has an incident response team in place, and a solid plan from which to work.
 Every employee knows exactly what steps to take in the event of a security breach, and they jump on the issue immediately to remediate losses.
 This means there is less down time, less damage, and it all results in fewer fines and less harm to the organization’s reputation.

-Between the right cloud technology and a good incident response plan, you can protect your business’ reputation.
-Additionally, the right technology provider can help you navigate this tricky world of cyber security and healthcare data breaches.
-Third-party security experts and cloud service providers are in the trenches of the latest security trends and solutions to proactively protect your business.
+Even with the right cloud technology, dangerous hackers honing in on your organization will be inevitable.
+Getting operations back quickly and safely, is key.
+Additional to the right technology, a stable provider can help you navigate this tricky world of cyber security, healthcare data breaches.
+Third-party security experts and cloud service providers are in the trenches of the latest security trends and solutions to proactively.